 This includes routes such as Liverpool Birkenhead to Belfast with Stena Line.
 Although this takes a mix of passengers and freight, drivers can enjoy a good night's sleep and meals on board.

-This includes routes such as Liverpool to Dublin and Heysham to Warrenpoint operated by Seatruck Ferries.
+Another popular long sea crossing is Liverpool to Dublin and Heysham to Warrenpoint operated by Seatruck Ferries.
 These services only take 12 drivers on board, but there is a high level of service and an 8 hour crossing allows for an onboard rest break.

 Stena Line’s Cairnryan to Belfast is very popular with vans as it sails 6 times a day and takes just over 2 hours.
 It is often the cheapest way for vans to get to Northern Ireland.

 Meanwhile, arctic drivers going from Scotland to Northern Ireland will also appreciate the P&O Ferries Cairnryan - Larne service for a shorter sailing and longer drive.

 No matter your business’ freight needs, there’s a route on the Irish Sea for you.